gnix/jarvis/README.md

 [`taskbook`](https://github.com/klauscfhq/taskbook) - Tasks, boards, & notes for command-line.
 Think Trello for the terminal.

-[`pecan`](https://github.com/zzzeyez/Pecan) - Configurable menu bar for OSX.

-[`vim-markdown-composer`](https://github.com/euclio/vim-markdown-composer) - Asynchronous markdown preview plugin for Vim/Neovim.

-[`shpotify`](https://github.com/hnarayanan/shpotify) - Control Spotify from the command line (OSX-only)

 > **\*** -  Tool is installed automatically if `install.sh` script is used

 ## Support

-If you find any problems or bugs, please open a new [issue](https://github.com/ctaylo21/jarvis/issues).
+If you find any problems or bugs, please open a new [issue](https://github.com/gnix/rever/issues).